synergy-design-system/synergy-design-system/packages/metadata/data/layers/examples/component/component__syn-chart.md

 ## Multiple Y Axes

 To add multiple y-axes to the chart, define an array of y-axis configurations under the yAxis option.
-Every y-axes is automatically positioned on the left side if not specified otherwise.
+Shared y-axes are positioned on the left side by default, and you can specify the position for each axis individually.

 ```html
 <syn-chart id="chart-multiple-y-axes"></syn-chart>